Ford Ranger EV: Charging

 Charging is through an Avcon conductive connector, provided beneath a hinged door to the right side of the grille.
 A NiMH pack would take six to eight hours to charge, storing about 30 kW·h, and the charging and discharging is regulated through passive control devices.

 The Avcon connector was compliant to the then-current SAE J1772-1998 conductive charging standard.
 It is possible to use either an adapter or to upgrade the plug on the truck to the updated J1772-2010 standard.
 The two connectors use an identical signaling and wiring scheme with ground, two hots, proximity and pilot.
 With an adapter or after an upgrade, Ranger EVs can use the newer public charging infrastructure being deployed nationwide that utilizes the new J1772-2010 standard.

-Charger, battery, and motor controller thermal management
+Thermal management

-The power electronics such as the motor, motor controller, AC motor controller, and high voltage DCDC converter are liquid-cooled.
+The power electronics such as the motor, motor controller, AC motor controller, and high voltage DC-DC converter are liquid-cooled.
 The batteries and battery charger are air-cooled.

 Development

-Although destined to be a low-volume product, the Ranger EV had to go though Ford's rigorous passenger truck durability testing regimen prior to productuon release.
+Although destined to be a low-volume product, the Ranger EV was put though Ford's rigorous passenger truck durability testing regimen prior to production release to ensure it would meet Ford's quality standard.
 This entailed extreme hot- and cold-weather testing, as well as vibration, corrosion durability, and a host of other tests intended to simulate 10 years or 150K miles of use.

+Manufacturing

+Final Assembly of the Ranger EV took place at a craft center in Detroit, Michigan.
+Conventional Ranger trucks built without a powertrain (called "gliders") were built at the Ford Twin Cities plant in Minnesota and shipped to Detroit, where the EV powertrain, battery, and other EV-specific elements were installed.